rubel75/fold2Bloch-VASP/README.md

     0.000000  -0.400000   0.000000 -22.019998   0.000000
     0.000000  -0.200000   0.000000 -22.019998   0.000000
     0.200000   0.000000   0.000000 -22.019998   0.000000

+### Plotting results
+The Matlab code `utils/ubs_dots_VASP.m` is designed in plotting the band structure with the Bloch weights.
+Please refer to its input section for description of user input variables.

 ### References
 If you find the results usefull and publishable, we will appreciate citing the following papers: